What is Galen Myotherapy?

 Encourage balanced movement by addressing postural adaptations.

 Additionally, sports dogs and highly active dogs can greatly benefit from Galen Myotherapy.
+Dogs do not need a diagnosis to receive or benefit from treatment.

 Regular treatments can help prevent injuries, maintain flexibility, and support overall muscular health, allowing them to perform at their best while reducing strain on their bodies.